Grammar as a Behavioral Biometric: Using Cognitively Motivated Grammar Models for Authorship Verification: Introduction

 Related to language modeling, the other approach that has been found to be very successful is the use of compression algorithms.
 This family of methods is fundamentally very similar to language models because they both are probabilistic models of a training dataset.
-Language modeling can be thought of as a process of compression and one of the best compressor for text data, \e{prediction by partial matching} (\ppm), could also be seen as a character-level language model.
-A particularly successful \AV method which makes use of \ppm as an underlying engine is \coav \cite{HalvaniARES:2017, HalvaniOCCAV:2018}.
+Language modeling can be thought of as a process of compression and one of the best compressor for text data, \e{Prediction by Partial Matching} (\ppm), could also be seen as a character-level language model.
+A particularly successful \AV method which makes use of \ppm as an underlying engine is \coav \parencite{HalvaniARES:2017, HalvaniOCCAV:2018}.
 The method was found to perform similarly to \imOrg, but in a much shorter time and without relying on impostors.
-Halvani's 2021 survey of the field \cite{HalvaniPhD:2021} indeed concluded that \coav, together with \imOrg, are the best \AV methods.
+Halvani's 2021 survey of the field \parencite{HalvaniPhD:2021} indeed concluded that \coav, together with \imOrg, are the best \AV methods.
 Both of them can be used together with \posNoise to avoid content bias.
 Although \imOrg tended to be more robust over the various tests it was subjected to, the advantage of \coav over \imOrg is that the method is deterministic and much faster (for comparison see, for example, \cite[Table~4]{HalvaniARES:2017}).
-In addition, Halvani \cite{HalvaniPhD:2021} was able to visualize the importance of character sequences for the prediction by producing a color-coded version of the texts, thus making the method more qualitatively explorable by the analyst.
+Given a verification case $\Problem = (\Dunk, \DA)$, \coav compresses $\Dunk$, $\DA$ and the concatenation of both using a PPM variant called PPMd.
+Based on the length of the three compression results, a dissimilarity value is calculate using \e{Compression-based Cosine} (CBC).
+This dissimilarity is then compared to a threshold that is optimized on a training corpus to estimate whether either $\A = \unknown$ or $\A \neq \unknown$ holds.
+In addition, \textcite{HalvaniPhD:2021} was able to visualize the importance of character sequences for the prediction by producing a color-coded version of the texts, thus making the method more qualitatively explorable by the analyst.